 • Regularly update your contact list with contacts in your CRM database

 • Establish a process to regularly acquire new contacts from BD staff and “seller-doers”

-• Collect email addresses at in-person events such as tradeshows and conferences
+• Collect email addresses at in-person events such as tradeshows, conferences and networking events

 • Capture new contacts through webinar, whitepaper and eBook registrations

 Many A/E/C firms send their entire list of contacts the same email blast, often in the form of a company eNewsletter or press release.
 Unfortunately, this approach creates what I call the “boy who cried wolf” syndrome, because it’s highly unlikely that the content of the newsletter is relevant to the entire list.
 And if your emails are consistently irrelevant to many of your contacts, they’re likely to grow accustomed to ignoring your emails altogether.
 This means when you do actually send them something valuable and relevant, they’ll ignore it because of your previous track record of sending them irrelevant emails.

 So don’t make this mistake!
 Instead, segment your email contacts to target different groups so you can send them more relevant information.
 Consider segmenting your lists by category (clients, teaming partners, prospects, etc.), market (Commercial, Healthcare, Higher Ed, Municipal, etc.), service (site engineering, landscape architecture, interior design, etc.) or buyer persona (owners, influencers, etc.).

 For each segment, create email content that speaks directly to their interests and provides them with value.
 Perhaps you’ll want to educate them on a new industry trend, make them aware of a recent regulatory issue or speak about best practices related to their business challenges or needs.
 Your email content shouldn’t be one-size-fits-all; rather you should create specific content that is matched to specific contacts.
 The goal is to make your messages highly relevant and not only worth their time, but something they actually enjoy receiving and reading.